koppor/jabref/docs/openoffice/code-reorganization.md

 - For author-year citations we have to decide on the letters `uniqueLetter` used to distinguish sources.
 This needs order of first appearance of the sources and recognizing clashing citation markers.
 This is done in logic, in [`OOProcessAuthorYearMarkers.createUniqueLetters()`](https://github.com/antalk2/jabref/blob/122d5133fa6c7b44245c5ba5600d398775718664/src/main/java/org/jabref/logic/openoffice/style/OOProcessAuthorYearMarkers.java#L49)
+- We also mark first appearance of each source ([`setIsFirstAppearanceOfSourceInCitations`](https://github.com/antalk2/jabref/blob/fed0952cbdaf7a76bcb09b3db5ac48f34f5ca388/src/main/java/org/jabref/logic/openoffice/style/OOProcessAuthorYearMarkers.java#L146))

-The entry point for this processing is: `OOProcess.produceCitationMarkers` It fills
+The entry point for this processing is: [`OOProcess.produceCitationMarkers`](https://github.com/antalk2/jabref/blob/fed0952cbdaf7a76bcb09b3db5ac48f34f5ca388/src/main/java/org/jabref/logic/openoffice/style/OOProcess.java#L69).<br>
+It fills
 - each `CitationGroup.citationMarker`
 - `CitationGroups.bibliography`
   - From bibliography `OOFormatBibliography.formatBibliography()` creates an `OOText`